 There were also only two different white wines on offer – neither of which were great.

 The food didn’t look that great but was actually very tasty – particularly the meatballs and the cheese.
 On the tech front, there were loads of screens and lots of plugs for power which I always need!

 Top Tip: The Upstairs area is pretty much identical to downstairs but much quieter.
 It is also open till 1030pm whereas the downstairs floor closes at 8 pm.

 Air France Business Class – London to Paris

 This quite short flight was the old normal plane but the middle seat is empty of the three.
 Not that this really matters when you are only flying for one hour.

-What I was very impressed with was how on top the cabin staff were about connecting flights.
+What I was very impressed with was how on top the cabin staff was about connecting flights.
 The staff seemed to know everyone’s connection and had maps and directions of Charles de Gaulle ready to go.
-They started to prepare passengers before the plane left Heathrow and followed up with an update before descent.
+They started to prepare passengers before the plane left Heathrow and followed up with an update before the descent.

 I really appreciated this as I had a very tight connection to make my Johannesburg flight.
 This did mean that I missed checking out the lounge but at least I made my flight and got to kick back with some champagne!!!

 It can be a real pain trying to figure out if you need a visa for a country and then all the hassle of figuring out how to apply, how long you can go without your passport, when the embassy is open etc. iVisa has completely revolutionised this process and put it all online and make it super simple and paper and hassle-free!

 Air France 777-300 Business Class Paris to Johannesburg